Below are examples of a few projects our lab is working on!

-Researching why people with obesity since childhood are at higher risk of cardiovascular disease.
+Researching why people with obesity since childhood are at higher risk of metabolic disease.

 Overweight people who have been so since childhood are at especially high risk of heart disease and stroke.
 We want to know why these people are at higher risk.
 This study is being conducted to see whether being overweight from childhood affects the body differently than becoming overweight as an adult.
 Specific questions we examine are: How does developing obesity as a child affect fat and muscle differently than if we gain weight as adults?
 Do obese adults who were overweight children respond differently to weight loss than those who became obese as adults?
 Participants in this study will undergo a diet and exercise weight loss program.
 The results from this study will help us understand whether different treatment approaches should be considered, minimizing disease risk in people with obesity.

 Studying how obesity and Type 2 Diabetes contribute independently to changes in fat tissue.

 We think that obesity and Type 2 Diabetes (T2DM) independently contribute to changes in fat tissue of the upper compared to the lower body that put us at greater risk of disease and its complications.
 The questions that will be answered in the proposed project are:

 - How do excess weight and T2DM affect upper and lower body fat tissue characteristics differently and how do these differences relate to disease risk and progression?